-This command requests an extended error code returned to the host in the Error Register.
-This SDP3B FlashDisk following the command which
+This command requests an extended error code after a command ends with an error.
+Table 6-4 defines the valid extended error codes for the SDP3B FlashDisk.
+The extended error code is returned to the host in the Error Register.
+This command must be the next command issued to the SDP3B FlashDisk following the command that returned an error.